Now Postdoctoral Research Fellow in School of Physics at Trinity College Dublin.

 - Trinity Postgraduate Research Studentship Award 2014-2017

 My project involves field work at Meteor Crater in Arizona, lab analysis and lab experiments on rock samples collected from Meteor Crater site.
 I perform geochemical and petrophysical analysis on rock samples collected from Meteor Crater at Natural History Museum London and Department of Geology, TCD.
-I also run a series of rock breakdown experiments in simulated terrestrial arid and Martian conditions at Oxford Rock Breakdown Laboratory.
+I also run a series of rock breakdown experiments in simulated terrestrial semi-arid and Martian conditions at Oxford Rock Breakdown Laboratory under Professor Heather Viles.

-This project is based in the Department of Geography, Trinity College Dublin with the lead supervision provided by Professor Mary Bourke and co-supervision provided by Dr. Gordon Osinski and Dr. Juan Diego Robriguez-Blanco.
+This project is based in the Department of Geography, Trinity College Dublin with the lead supervision provided by Professor Mary Bourke and co-supervision provided by Dr Gordon Osinski and Dr Juan Diego Rodriguez-Blanco.

 - American Association of Petroleum Geologists